 Hey thereMy name is Tugce, pronounced as 2Che.
-I am an evolutionary biologist and a yoga instructor.
-I am passionately involved in scientific outreach and teaching.
+I am a lecturer in Columbia University.
+I am passionate for scientific outreach and student-centered teaching.
 I live in New York with my husband and our cat, Merlin.
 I am also a yoga instructor and an art enthusiast.
 Reach me via firstname.lastname@example.org

 I am an experienced fundraiser.
 Next to the full scholarships, I received for my undergrad and master studies, I got the national science foundation graduation project grant (1500 TL), ESEB congress registration fund (250€), Forschungskredit Post-doc grant (CHF 92,000), ESEB Fund for Equal Opportunities (900€) and for my crowdfunding campaign (CHF 4,000) from 100-days.net .
 Also, I have […]More

 I highly value reaching out to young minds.
 Hence I have been in various many scientific activities addressing non-scientific audiences.
 These include organising and teaching workshops for pupils, giving talks to nonscientific audiences and writing popular science books and articles.
 Workshops This year I involved in organizing a programming workshop aimed at high school girls. […]More

 I knew about mutations already as a kid: I am born with one hand only, due to Chernobyl.
 Later, our biology teacher told us about evolution and how mutations shape us and the nature.
 I was fascinated!

 I currently teach Frontiers of Science course, a science course for all majors in Columbia University.
 I also teach scientific coding in Brooklyn College, City University of New York as a part time instructor.
 I have involved in multiple teaching projects that are aimed to bring equal opportunities to students from various backgrounds.
 My projects […]More